 - Decrease stress, panic attacks and anxiety

-- Find relief from Irritable Bowel Syndrome & gastrointestinal problems
+- Find relief from Irritable Bowel Syndrome and gastrointestinal problems

 - Smoke Cessation

-- Weight loss & maintain a healthy body
+- Weight loss and to maintain a healthy body

 - Lower high blood pressure and cardiovascular disorders